jojozhuang/jojozhuang.github.io/_note/dsa/data-structure-binary-search-tree.md

 mathjax: true
 ---

-> Introduce what is Binary Search Tree, how to construct it and how to use it.
+> Introduce the definition, implementation and usage of binary search tree.

 ## 1. Binary Search Tree
+### 1.1 Definition of BST
 Binary Search Tree(BST) is a node-based binary tree data structure which has the following properties:
 * The left subtree of a node contains only nodes with values lesser than the node’s value.
 * The right subtree of a node contains only nodes with values greater than the node’s values.